I get a steady stream of emails asking about how to book Avios tickets to Australia or New Zealand. My honest answer is – don’t bother. Use cash.

 You will struggle to find a way of not finding business class availability when you have all these airlines to choose from.

-Here is a real example from a Head for Points reader which he sent to me:
+Here is a real example from a Head for Points reader:

 3 day stopover